The Welsh Government

-Wales is one of the nations that make up the United Kingdom, located in the west of Europe, covering an area of just over 8,000 square miles (20,722 km²) and with a population of just over 3 million.
+Wales is one of the four nations that make up the United Kingdom.
+It has an area of just over 8,000 square miles (20,722 km²) and with a population of just over 3 million.

-Sustainability lies at the heart of our agenda as a Government and therefore lies at the heart of our legislative programme with 3 landmark pieces of legislation that seek to enshrine Wales’ commitment to sustainable development and support our efforts to tackle key intergenerational challenges like climate change.
-Broadly, the Bills will enable this by:
+The current legislative programme contains landmark pieces of legislation that further enshrine Wales’ commitment to sustainable development and strengthen efforts to tackle key intergenerational challenges like climate change.

 Key Targets / Successes